metacoder-feff/FEFF.TestFixtures/docs/articles/02.advanced/configuring-fixtures/parameterization-pattern.md

 The generic type parameter `OptionsFixture` tells `TmpDatabaseNameFixture` which options to use.

 > [!TIP]
-> Single `OptionsFixture` class can implement multiple different interfaces to parameterize multiple fixtures used in a test suite.
+> A single `OptionsFixture` class can implement multiple different interfaces to parameterize multiple fixtures used in a test suite.

 ## Benefits of Fixture Parameterization